Skip to main content

 From Chester train station, there are regular buses to Hawarden and the journey will take around 40 minutes to 1 hour.
 Alight opposite the Glynne Arms public house, and cross the road to walk down Rectory Lane (as above).

-By bus - he nearest bus stop is called the Glynne Arms, Hawarden.
+By bus - the nearest bus stop is called the Glynne Arms, Hawarden.
 After alighting the bus, turn down Rectory Lane (between the Glynne Arms and the Post Office) and through the open gates at the end.
 The Old Rectory is in front of you and the archives are at the far end of the building.
+(Please check the Arriva website for further details).

 Prices